UBESP-DCTV/docker2021ml/README.md

 ## Reproducible development

-To recreate the Docker image by your own, you can follow the following instruction
+To create the Docker image by your own, you can follow the following instruction

 1. get the raw project data: